-We live in a world when once an event occurs, the first sound to hear are the clicks of smart phones camera.
-People take photographs for different reasons and as the saying goes “a picture is worth a thousand words” so, how do you tell if a photo has been photoshopped?
-For most pictures we have online have been manipulated or enhanced.
-Reasons may varies but for most, they may simply want to make you believe what truly is not real or they just want to look more physical appealing.
+We live in a world when once an event occurs, the first sound to hear are the clicks of smartphones camera.
+Although, people take photographs for different reasons and as the saying goes “a picture is worth a thousand words” so, how do you tell if a photo has been manipulated?
+Most pictures online have been doctored or enhanced, making false seem as true.
+Nevertheless, reasons may vary but for most, they may simply want to make you believe what truly is not real or they just want to look more physically appealing.

 1. A Little Common Sense

 Sometimes, spotting a doctored photograph can be obvious; somethings might just fall out of place.
 This can be seen in some photographs having slightly misplaced body parts or too enhance/spotless body features.
 So, by having to look deeply on any obvious signs from the norm can prove to you what is not right.

 2. Pay Attention To The Photo quality (Pixelation)

 A modified photo often has digital distortion.
 This photo distortion can either be in the form of pixelation or just imperfect coloring, and this can be a good indicator of the photo’s validity.
 Signs of digital distortion are easier noticed on small and medium-sized photographs than on larger ones.

 3. Shifting Light

 Another way to spot a doctored photograph is by examining the way light interacts with the photo objects.
 This is usually true if shadows and highlights appear to violate the laws of physics.
 This is most common when a subject has been removed or added to a photo.
 A common mistake to look at would be an object that doesn’t cast a shadow or has it lights coming from a different direction.